Michael Wiedner, CFP®Operations & Compliance Associate

 Michael earned his CERTIFIED FINANCIAL PLANNER™ designation in 2018.
 The CFP® marks identify those individuals who have met the rigorous experience and ethical requirements of the CFP Board, have successfully completed financial planning coursework and have passed the CFP® Certification Examination covering the following areas: the financial planning process, risk management, investments, tax planning and management, retirement planning, and estate planning.
 Michael also holds a Life & Health Insurance License and a Series 66 Security License.

 Michael is originally from Highland, IL.
-He and his fiancé, Claire, now live in Edwardsville.
+He and his wife, Claire, now live in the Edwardsville/Glen Carbon community.
 They enjoy walking the trails, spending time with family and friends, and finding new places to eat.

 - CERTIFIED FINANCIAL PLANNER™ professional